-Lastly, the MTA will upgrade the Subways Operations Control Center, which helps to manage our network of 224 substations, as well as the connecting infrastructure that
+Lastly, the MTA will upgrade the Subways Operations Control Center, which helps to manage our network of 224 substations, as well as the connecting infrastructure that connects the OCC to those substations.

 Each power failure causes an average of 34 trains to be delayed, more than any other type of failure.